A peak time for foliage—and for falling in love with Vermont!

 As a Champlain College student, you will also be a member of the Burlington community.
 We hope we’ve given you a better sense of what it’s like to live here.
 From local apple orchards to a world-class skatepark to the best skiing in the east, you never know what you’ll find in and around Burlington.

 Want to experience Burlington and Champlain virtually right now?
 Our choose-your-own-adventure virtual tour makes it easy to get a closer look at some of our favorite Burlington spots—like Perkins Pier, the farmers market, and the annual Art Hop—from anywhere.

-To see what all the hype is about, sign up for one of our Virtual Fall Open Houses on Tuesday, October 27 or Saturday, November 7 and take a deep dive into Champlain’s academics.
-For students who are curious about our Game programs, make sure you attend our October 14 Virtual Game Exploration.
-If you can’t make it to the Open Houses, register for a Virtual Information Session and check out everything Champlain has to offer.
+To see what all the hype is about, sign up for one of our Summer Open House events and take a deep dive into Champlain’s academics.
+If you can’t make it to the Open House events, register for a personal tour and check out everything Champlain has to offer.